aida-ugent/dnb-autodj/README.md

 ## Copyright information
 Copyright 2017 Len Vande Veire, IDLab, Department of Electronics and Information Systems, Ghent University This file is part of the source code for the Auto-DJ research project, published in Vande Veire, Len, and De Bie, Tijl, "From raw audio to a seamless mix: an artificial intelligence approach to creating an automated DJ system."
-EURASIP,  2018 (submitted)
+2018 (submitted)
 Released under AGPLv3 license.